 And because the FDA doesn’t regulate ingredients that fall under the term, it can make it more difficult to determine which ingredient could be the cause of an allergic reaction.

+WHAT IS FRAGRANCE?
 The FDA defines fragrance as a combination of chemicals that give products a distinct smell.
 Fragrance, not an actual ingredient but commonly listed as one, is considered to be a trade secret which means that companies are not required to disclose what’s in it.
 There can be hundreds of potentially toxic chemicals that cause fragrance to stick to your skin.

 Brands are required to use the International Nomenclature of Cosmetic Ingredients (INCI) when listing the components of a product.
 This means that they legally cannot alter the names of certain substances how they please.
 For example, the INCI prescribed term for water is Aqua, and for Shea Butter it’s Butyrospermum Parkii.
 Companies cannot change these words, no matter how luxurious or unique their water or shea butter is.